 Spanish bull-runners would wear white espadrilles with traditional ankle-lacing to hold the shoes securely in place on the run.
 Hemingway's undisputed love for the bull-running tradition is evident on this image, as we can see him proudly wearing the comfortable national runner's footwear.

 OFFER DOES NOT APPLY TO PRODUCTS ON SALE.
-Offer valid until the 22 March, 2021 on an approved order placed online on our website.
+Offer valid until the 30th of July 2021 on an approved order placed online on our website.
 Cannot be applied to previous purchases.
 Not redeemable for cash or credit.
 One time use only.
 Not for resale.
 Other restrictions may apply.